SAP-archive/teched2020-DAT260/exercises/ex7/README.md

 **Create a `TABLE TYPE` that describes the output table of the procedure, containing ID, SOURCE, TARGET, EDGE_ORDER (BIGINT), and length (DOUBLE)**

 ---
-If you are familiar with HANA database procedures using SQLScript, you already know how to handle table-like results.
+If you are familiar with SAP HANA database procedures using SQLScript, you already know how to handle table-like results.
 A clean way to do this is by defining and using `TABLE TYPES`.
 The same approach is valid for GRAPH procedures.
 Our TABLE TYPE `TT_SPOO_EDGES` describes the structure of the path result.
 It includes the ID of the edge and the ORDER in which the edges are traversed.

 ```sql
 CREATE TYPE "DAT260"."TT_SPOO_EDGES" AS TABLE (